AtharvBhat/otters/README.md

 # otters
-Experimenting with a rust based hybrid DB
+Experimenting with a minimal vector search tool in rust